 Poetry therapy, sometimes called therapeutic writing or writing therapy are all intended to reflect the interactive use of literature and/ or writing to promote growth and healing.

 Poems can be fantastic vehicles for change.
 They can offer valuable personal insights and help to increase self- awareness and self-confidence.
 Poems can be safe containers for our most intimate thoughts, feelings and behaviours.
-They can also bring a huge amount of relief and comfort and can be a useful “way in” to discuss challenges, difficult topics and concerns in a safe way.
+They can also be a useful “way in” to discuss challenges, difficult topics and concerns in a safe way.

 My Poetry Therapy Experience

-I have extensive experience of working in therapeutic, community and social care settings including schools, academies, colleges, recovery colleges, voluntary organisations, mental health charities, Women’s Aid, drug and alcohol organisations, orthodox Jewish organisations, women’s groups, rape and sexual violence agencies, churches and community libraries.
+I have extensive experience of working in therapeutic, community, statutory and social care settings including schools, academies, colleges, recovery colleges, voluntary organisations, mental health charities, Women’s Aid, drug and alcohol organisations, prisons, orthodox Jewish organisations, women’s groups, rape and sexual violence agencies, churches and community libraries.

 I am a short course tutor at City Lit an adult education college and Mary Ward centre, both in Central London teaching poetry therapy and therapeutic writing courses.
 My hope is to introduce this fantastic tool to both professionals and people who love writing, journaling or for anyone who would find this a useful tool for self- discovery, increased confidence and resilience.